Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Cutting and polishing jasper is not difficult and can be very rewarding.
 You can bring it to a magnificent, glossy shine with a few simple tools, and people never seem to tire of its beautiful shades and patterns.
-To bring out the best in a piece of jasper, you need to know how to cut, shape and polish it using eight simple steps.
+To bring out the best in a piece of jasper, you need to know how to cut, shape, and polish it using eight simple steps.

 You can cut jasper with hand tools and sandpaper or more expensive lapidary tools like trim saws and slab saws.
 Polishing can be done by hand, in a rock tumbler, or with a Dremel.
-The process involves first sizing the stone, then smoothing edges and surfaces, and polishing with a chemical compound.
+The process involves sizing the stone, smoothing edges and surfaces, and polishing with a chemical compound.

 How To Cut & Polish Jasper